Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - The Symbol function creates unique and immutable Symbol objects.
 - You can optionally provide a description string (not used for uniqueness).
 - Symbols are primarily used as property keys to ensure unique object properties that won't conflict with other property names.

+### Time Complexity: O(1)
+- Creating a Symbol using the Symbol function has a constant time complexity.
+- The creation of a Symbol is not dependent on the size of any input, as it always creates a new unique Symbol instance.

 </p>
 </details>